Primary

 The lower the rings, the harder the row.
 Keep your body rigid in a straight line from heels to shoulders—no sagging hips.
 Let your palms rotate naturally; starting neutral and finishing supinated is fine.

-Want Ring Row in your program?
+See where Ring Row fits in your weekly plan

 Set rings at appropriate height.